Ghanaians show democratic mettle in troubled vote

 Mahama, meanwhile, says he aims to boost Ghana’s per capita annual income to $2,300 by 2017 - double that in 2009.

 In a country where campaign messages rarely influence voting choices, many believe most of the 14 million voters will cast their ballots based on ethnic, social or regional ties.
-Mahama comes from Ghana’s north while Akufo-Addo is from the east.
+Mahama comes from Ghana’s northern region while Akufo-Addo is from the east.